ClimaTrak/traknor-frontend/README.md

 ## Development

-Install dependencies and start the dev server:
+Install dependencies and start the dev server from the repository root:

 ```bash
 pnpm install